Loss Bounds for Approximate Influence-Based Abstraction: Introduction

-In summary, our contributions in this paper are: \begin{enumerate}[nolistsep,leftmargin=*] \item Sufficient conditions for goodness of approximation of influence in terms of value loss. \item Discussing how these conditions are aligned with usual optimization of neural networks trained with cross entropy loss. \item An empirical evaluation that demonstrates that optimizing cross entropy loss of influence predictors indeed leads to lower performance loss in the sequential decision making problem. \end{enumerate}
+\begin{enumerate}[nolistsep,leftmargin=*] \item Sufficient conditions for the quality of the influence approximation in terms of value loss. \item Discussing how these conditions are aligned with usual optimization of neural networks trained with cross entropy loss. \item An empirical evaluation showing that optimizing cross entropy loss of influence predictors leads to lower performance loss. \end{enumerate}